Non-simple SLE curves are not determined by their range: Proof of Theorem

-When $n \in \N$, we define $\eps_n := 2^{-n}$ (we will use this notation throughout this section) and the event $E_n= U(\eps_n, {\ul \gamma})$ that all four paths $\gamma_1, \dots, \gamma_4$ reach the circle of radius $\eps_n$ around the origin.
-Let us first point out the following fact: \begin{lemma} There exist $\alpha_0 \in (0,2)$ and some constant $c_0 > 0$ such that $\p_{\ul \nu} [ E_n ] \ge c_0 \times (\eps_n)^{\alpha_0}$ for all $n \ge 1$. \end{lemma} \begin {proof} We will use here a known estimate about the set of double points of an SLE curve when $\kappa \in (4,8)$.
+\begin {proof} We will use here a known estimate about the set of double points of an SLE curve when $\kappa \in (4,8)$.
 This estimate follows for instance from \cite[Theorem~1]{MW_INTERSECTIONS}, where the almost sure double point dimension of $\SLE_{\kappa}$ is actually derived, but we note that it would also be possible to derive the weaker statement that we will use here in a fairly elementary way.
 Indeed, we will just need a rather crude lower-bound of the first moment.

 Suppose that the lemma would not hold, and let us then prove that it would imply an estimate that in turn implies that almost surely, the Hausdorff dimension of the set of points that are in a certain fixed neighborhood of the origin and on $\gamma_1 \cap \gamma_3$ is almost surely equal to $0$.
 This leads to a contradiction, because we know that this is not the case, see for instance \cite[Theorem~1]{MW_INTERSECTIONS}.